-Waking night Support Worker by Voyage Care
+Waking Night Support Worker by Voyage Care

 At Voyage Care we value the hard work and commitment of our colleagues by offering:

-Our supported living services are welcoming and friendly environments and you can be sure that no two days will be the same!
+Our Residential Service in Taunton is a welcoming and friendly environment and you can be sure that no two days will be the same!
 You'll be enhancing the lives of the people we support by teaching them new life skills, assisting with personal care, encouraging them to access their local communities, socialising and doing lots of activities.
-Within the nights position you will be assisting the people we support wind down down for the evening, doing checks throughout the night and aiding the people we support in being ready for the following day.

-Our night shifts run from 20:30 - 08:00 and we're able to offer 2 or 4 nights a week depending on your preference, this is inclusive of alternative weekends.
+One day you could be out with the people we support in local bars and pubs, the next you could be unwinding with them bowling, spending time with them and the chickens in the garden or even taking a trip to Thorpe Park!

-This is an amazing role for someone who is looking to really make a difference to someone's life and to help them grow in confidence and independence so that they meet their goals, whether this be making dinner by themselves, or going on holiday!
+This is an amazing role for someone who is looking to really make a difference to someone's life and to help them grow in confidence and independence.

 Why choose us?